Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - My first deployment caused the Heroku app to crash.
 This was because in the Procfile I had used the Heroku app name instead of the Django project name.
 Fix: Changed "[heroku-appname].wsgi" to "[django-projectname].wsgi"

-- After adding custom CSS to my project and pushing the changes to Heroku, I'd get a "Server Error 500".
-Fix:

 - When trying to log into my admin page, I got a "Forbidden" error where it demanded a CSRF token (which should already be taken care of).
 Fix: clear cookies from browser. https://stackoverflow.com/questions/29573163/django-admin-login-suddenly-demanding-csrf-token